PyTemplate/typer_cli/README.md

 - `make build` - Build a docker image locally using the Dockerfile.
 The image will be named *pytemplates_typer_cli*.

-- `make gen-docs` - Generate HTML documentation site.
+- `make gen-docs` - Generate HTML documentation.

 - `make docs` - Generate HTML documentation and serve it to the browser.